microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![The Messages metric is selected for the UK South Event Hubs namespace.](media/uk-south-metrics.png 'Event Hubs Overview blade')

 37. View the data that was saved to Azure Cosmos DB.
 Navigate to the Azure Cosmos DB account for this lab in the Azure portal.
 Select **Data Explorer** on the left-hand menu.
-Expand the **Woodgrove** database and **transactions** collection, then select **Documents**.
+Expand the **Woodgrove** database and **transactions** collection, then select **Items**.
 Select one of the documents from the list to view it.
 If you selected a more recently added document, notice that it contains a `ttl` value of 5,184,000 seconds, or 60 days.
 Also, there is a `collectionType` value of "Transaction".
 This allows consumers to query documents stored within the collection by the type.
 This is needed because a collection can contain any number of document types within, since it does not enforce any type of schema.

     ![Screenshot shows a document displayed within the Cosmos DB Data Explorer.](media/cosmos-db-document.png 'Cosmos DB Data Explorer')